PhilipOdhiambo/moringa-prep-ip-01-portfolio/README.md

 ```
 $ code .
 ```
-5. Your can open the project on a live server.
+5. Your can open the project on a live server or [checkout on github live page!](https://philipodhiambo.github.io/moringa-prep-ip-01-portfolio/)

 ## Known Bugs
 No known bugs yet